 NRTI stands for Nucleoside Reverse Transcriptase Inhibitors, or Nucleotide Reverse Transcriptase Inhibitors, also known as ‘nukes’.
-HIV uses an enzyme called transcriptase to make copies of itself in your body, NRTIs work to stop this enzyme from allowing the replication of the virus.
+HIV uses an enzyme called transcriptase to make copies of itself in your body, and NRTIs work to stop this enzyme from allowing the replication of the virus.

 CCR5 inhibitors work by stopping HIV locking on to immune system receptors called CCR5.
-The fusion inhibitors work through binding to gp41 on the cell surface, stopping the virus from ‘fusing’ with its targets.
+The fusion inhibitors work through binding to gp41 proteins on the cell surface, stopping the virus from ‘fusing’ with its targets.